← All field notes

 This is where most founders land when they have a real product, real customers, and a real developer (or small team) but no senior technical voice in the room.

 You get two 60-minute video calls per week, plus async Slack with same-business-day response.
 In practice that means I will reply inside 3 hours during your working window.
 You get code review on critical PRs, defined as anything that touches auth, billing, production data, or external integrations.
 Your engineer can tag me on a PR and I will review it before it merges.
-I review maybe 6 to 12 PRs a month at this tier.
+I review maybe 6 to 12 PRs a month at this depth.

 You get me on your strategic meetings.
 Investor update calls.
 Key customer escalations where the customer wants to talk to a "head of engineering".
 Hiring panels for engineering roles, usually the final-round technical interview plus a 30-minute debrief.